 “Sure did, Polly,” he lied.
 “Tasty.”

 Deviled ham on Wonder Bread.
-He hoped that the shuttle stewardess wouldn’t guess who’d clogged the flight toilet.
+He hoped the shuttle stewardess wouldn’t guess who’d clogged the flight toilet.

 “Okay, hon, when you get off that ship you’re to go straight to Chez Cosmique.
 The reservations are in your name, for a party of six.
 Tell them that you’re waiting for friends, then go ahead and order.
 Make them bring it right away.”